TIBCOSoftware/ebx-container-edition/README.md

 **Note**:
 You must generate the image containing all the add-ons you need.
 Refer to [Building the image](https://docs.tibco.com/pub/ebx/6.1.2/doc/html/fr/ece/building_the_image.html#_building_the_image) for more information.
-For details about TIBCO EBX® Software, see the [TIBCO EBX® Documentation](https://docs.tibco.com/products/tibco-ebx).
+For details about TIBCO EBX® software, see the [TIBCO EBX Documentation](https://docs.tibco.com/products/tibco-ebx).

 ## Tested certified Kubernetes implementation